 Preferred Shares could be issued with rights and preferences that would adversely affect shareholders.
 Preferred shares could also be used as an anti-takeover device.
 Every issuance of preferred shares will be required to comply with the requirements of the 1940 Act.
-The 1940 Act requires, among other things, that (i) immediately after issuance of preferred shares and before any distribution is made with respect to the shares and before any purchase of shares is made, the aggregate involuntary liquidation preference of such preferred shares together with the aggregate involuntary liquidation preference of all other senior securities must not exceed an amount equal to 50% of the Fund's total assets after deducting the amount of such distribution or purchase price, as the case may be; and (ii) the holders of preferred shares, if any are issued, must be entitled as a class to elect two Trustees at all times and to elect a majority of the Trustees if distributions on such preferred shares are in arrears by two years or more.
+The 1940 Act requires, among other things, that (i) immediately after issuance of preferred shares and before any distribution is made with respect to the shares and before any purchase of shares is made, the aggregate involuntary liquidation preference of such preferred shares together with the aggregate involuntary liquidation preference or aggregate value of all other senior securities must not exceed an amount equal to 50% of the Fund's total assets after deducting the amount of such distribution or purchase price, as the case may be; and (ii) the holders of preferred shares, if any are issued, must be entitled as a class to elect two Trustees at all times and to elect a majority of the Trustees if distributions on such preferred shares are in arrears by two years or more.
 Certain matters under the 1940 Act require the separate vote of the holders of any issued and outstanding preferred shares.

 Effective September 30, 2021, the Fund amended its Amended and Restated Agreement and Declaration of Trust (as it may be amended from time to time, the "Declaration of Trust") to establish a series of preferred stock, the 4.00% Series A Cumulative Preferred Shares due 2026, par value \$0.001 per share (the "Series A Preferred Stock"), to authorize an unlimited number of shares and to authorize the issuance of up to 1,000 shares of Series A Preferred Stock.
 On September 30, 2021, the Fund completed a private offering of shares of its Series A Preferred Stock, pursuant to which the Fund sold 1,000 shares of Series A Preferred Stock to a single institutional investor at an offering price of \$9,800 per share, totaling \$9,800,000 in total proceeds.
-Effective January 28, 2022, the Fund supplemented its Declaration of Trust to establish a series of preferred stock, the 4.50% Series B Cumulative Term Preferred Shares due 2025, par value \$0.001 per share (the "Series B Preferred Stock"), to authorize an unlimited number of shares and to approve the issuance of up to 1,000 shares of Series B Preferred Stock.
-On January 28, 2022, the Fund completed a private offering of shares of its preferred stock, pursuant to which the Fund sold 1,000 shares of Series B Preferred Stock to a single institutional investor at an offering price of \$9,800 per share, totaling \$9,800,000 in gross proceeds.

-The following table shows the amounts of the Fund's shares that have been authorized and are outstanding as of April 1, 2024:
+The following table shows the amounts of the Fund's shares that have been authorized and are outstanding as of April 1, 2025:

-(3) Amount Held by Fund (4) Amount Outstanding Excluding (1) Title of Class (2) Amount Authorized or for its Account Amount Shown Under (3) Shares of beneficial interest Unlimited None 11,575,310 4.00% Series A Term Preferred Stock Due 2026 Unlimited None 1,000 4.50% Series B Term Preferred Stock Due 2025 Unlimited None 1,000
+(2) (3) Amount Held by Fund (4) Amount Outstanding Excluding (1) (2) Amount or for its Amount Shown Title of Class Authorized Account Under (3) Shares of beneficial interest Unlimited None 15,816,903 4.00% Series A Term Preferred Stock Due 2026 Unlimited None 1,000